In the News

 Protect Yourself against Phishing

 Phishing usually comes in the form of fraudulent emails that appear to come from legitimate sources.
-These ask customers to verify personal information or link to counterfeit websites that appear real.
+These ask customers/members to verify personal information or link to counterfeit websites that appear real.

 - Urge you to act quickly because your account may be suspended or closed, or to update your personal information.

 - Don’t address you by name, but use a more generic one like “Dear Valued Customer”.

 - Ask for account numbers, passwords, access ID’s, or other personal information.
 Prime will NEVER ask for sensitive information, such as account numbers, access ID’s, or passwords, through email.